Qovery/console/README.md

 ## Contributing

-Qovery Console is in its early stage of development and we need some help, you are welcome to contribute!
+Qovery Console is actively develop and we need some help, you are welcome to contribute!
 You can propose improvements directly from the [issues](https://github.com/Qovery/console/issues) page or include them in your pull request for changes.

 ## Architecture Decision Records